connected-freight/be-take-home-assignment/src/question-1/README.md

 1. The `name` field is not null and is not an empty string.
 2. Either `phoneNumber` or `emailAddress` must be specified.
 Both can be specified as well.
 3. If specified, the `phoneNumber` string must be exactly 10 characters, and can only contain numeric characters.
-4. If specified, the `emailAddress` string must be a valid email address format.
+4. If specified, the `emailAddress` string must be in a valid email address format.
 5. The `dateOfBirth` string must be specified, must be in the ISO 8601 date format (`YYYY-MM-DD`), and must not be in the future.

 ### Mapping